- Category

 Taking your child to get their eyes checked is just as important as a dental exam.
 Here are some frequently asked questions about children’s vision care that can help prepare you for their first trip to the eye doctor:

 The American Optometric Association recommends that children have a comprehensive baseline eye exam between the ages of six and twelve months of age.
-Vision changes rapidly during the first stages of your child’s development and it’s important to verify that their vision is developing properly.
+Vision changes rapidly during the first stages of your child’s development and it’s important to verify that their vision is developing properly and identify any issues early on.

 Like their first dental visit, set expectations when preparing them for their first visit to the eye doctor.
-Tell them what the optometrist does and how they will check their eyes and vision.
+Tell them what the optometrist does and how they’ll check their eyes and vision.
 Show them pictures from the optometrist’s office and tell them stories about your past visits to the eye doctor.
-Selecting a doctor that specializes in pediatric optometry is also helpful for a first trip to the eye doctor.
+Selecting a doctor who specializes in pediatric optometry is also helpful for a first trip to the eye doctor.

 Like an eye exam for adults, the eye doctor will check if your child has nearsightedness, farsightedness, astigmatism, lazy eye, or other more severe conditions.
-Identifying vision problems early on will help avoid longer term learning and development difficulties.
+Identifying vision problems early on in children can help avoid longer term learning and development difficulties.

 Dental care and vision care should start early for all children.
 Encouraging good oral hygiene habits and eye health care at an early age can support good health habits for a lifetime.
-That’s something the whole family can be happy about.
+That’s something the whole family can smile about!

 Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.